Soumyabrata111/CMAPSS-Jet-Engine-Simulated-Data-Augmentation/README.md

 # CMAPSS Jet Engine RUL Prediction

-This repository provides a pipeline for predicting the Remaining Useful Life (RUL) of jet engines using the CMAPSS dataset, based on sensor data and cycle time.
+This repository provides a pipeline for predicting jet engines' Remaining Useful Life (RUL) using the CMAPSS dataset based on sensor data and cycle time.

 ## Overview

 The code covers the following steps:

 1. **Data Preprocessing**
    - Calculates Fisher scores for each sensor using the first and last 50 cycles to identify the sensors most relevant to engine degradation.
+For calculating the Fisher score, only the training dataset has been considered, as that is the most complete dataset, i.e., it contains Run-to-Failure data for all the sensors for each engine.
    - Selects the top 6 sensors based on Fisher scores for RUL prediction.

 2. **RUL Calculation**